 10-Year Traffic Count Report

 The information in the 10-Year Traffic Count Report (PDF) is sorted by the road name, location and intersection.
 The data was collected over a 24-hour period, during midweek and typically in the summer.
+This report shows counts up to 2015.

 Crash Analyses and Data